pytexas/pytexas.github.io/input/speaking/index.md

 ---

 ## Conference format
-PyTexas is a single-track conference with a total attendence of ~350 people.
+PyTexas is a single-track conference with a total attendence of ~250 people.

 ## Call for proposals
 The PyTexas call for proposals is here: <https://www.papercall.io/pytexas-2020>

-* The Call For Proposals (CFP) opens December 1st
+* The Call For Proposals (CFP) opens November 12th, 2021
-* The Call For Proposals (CFP) closes on February 14th, AoE [(Anywhere on Earth)](https://time.is/Anywhere_on_Earth).
+* The Call For Proposals (CFP) closes on January 12th, 2022, AoE [(Anywhere on Earth)](https://time.is/Anywhere_on_Earth).

 ## Talks
-Talks must be 30 minutes long, including any optional Q&A.
+Talks must be 25 minutes long, including any optional Q&A.

 If you have an idea for a presentation that doesn’t fit the above guidelines, please submit it anyway.
 If it’s interesting enough, we’ll arrange our program around it.